dheckman/blackjack/README.md

-first project for The Iron Yard.
+First project for The Iron Yard.
 =========

 A simple blackjack game written in Ruby.